eriksjolund/podman-socket-activation/README.md

 # Currently a draft
 ## Podman socket activation

-Title suggestions:

-* "_How socket activation achieves improved security and native network throughput for a container_"
+Title: "_Use socket activation with Podman to get improved security and native network throughput_"

-* "_How socket activation lets Podman run a network server even with the container network disabled_"

-* "_Improve security and get native network throughput by using socket activation_"

-* "_Improve security and get native network throughput by using rootless Podman and socket activation_"
+Subtitle: "_Learn how to restrict network access for a containerized network server_"

 Running a web server container is one of the more common uses for Podman.
 Normally you would need to publish the ports that need to be open by providing the option `--publish` (`-p`) to `podman run`.